jaime-olivares/vscode-yuml/README.md

 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue.

 ## Roadmap
+* Use POST and body for invoking yuml.me, for allowing very large diagrams (soon)
+* Better syntax highlighting
 * Intellisense for language syntax
 * Intellisense for colors